primer/react/README.md

 #### Theming

-Components are styled using Primer's theme by default, but you can provide your own theme by using [styled-component's] `<ThemeProvider>`.
+Components are styled using Primer's theme by default, but you can provide your own theme by using [styled-component's][styled-components] `<ThemeProvider>`.
 If you'd like to fully replace the Primer theme with your custom theme, pass your theme to the `<ThemeProvider>` in the root of your application like so:

 ```
 import {ThemeProvider} from `styled-components`